AP Anlage & Privatbank

 FACTS & INFO

-- Personal visit to the bank is not required but it is advisable to meet the bank representative in one of the branches or representative offices.
+- A personal visit to the bank is not required, but it is advisable to meet the bank representative in one of the branches or representative offices.

 - The account will be activated upon receipt of all duly completed forms and relevant information.

-- Notarized copy of valid passport.
-The passport must be signed and signature must match the signature in the application form.
+- Notarized copy of a valid passport.
+The passport must be signed and the signature must match the signature in the application form.
 The photograph must be clear and of good quality.

-- Original or notarized copy of Banker's reference letter dated within 3 months.
+- Original or notarized copy of a bank reference letter, dated within 3 months.

 - Documents that are not in English must be accompanied by a certified translation.